dfinity/examples/rust/basic_ethereum/README.md

 In this tutorial, you were able to:

-* Deploy a canister smart contract on the ICP blockchain that can receive & send ETH.
+* Deploy a canister smart contract on the ICP blockchain that can receive and send ETH.
 * Use a cycles faucet to deploy the canister to ICP blockchain on the mainnet for free.
 * Connect the canister to the Ethereum Sepolia testnet.
 * Send the canister some Sepolia ETH.
 * Use the canister to send ETH to another Ethereum address.

-Additional examples regarding the ICP < > ETH integration of can be found [here](https://internetcomputer.org/docs/current/developer-docs/multi-chain/examples#ethereum--evm-examples).
+Additional examples regarding the ICP < > ETH integration can be found [here](https://internetcomputer.org/docs/current/developer-docs/multi-chain/examples#ethereum--evm-examples).

 ## Security considerations and best practices